harmony-labs/meta/README.md

-# meta-rs
+# meta

-`meta-rs` is a Rust implementation of the `meta` tool for managing multi-project systems and libraries.
+`meta` is a Rust implementation of the `meta` tool for managing multi-project systems and libraries.
 It allows you to execute commands across multiple repositories defined in a `.meta` file.

 ## Features